WE ARE EXTENDING OUR APPLICATION DEADLINE TO OCTOBER 15th , 2021

 Non-native English speakers must demonstrate proof of English-language proficiency.
 See Admission to the College of Graduate Studies for applicable policies and procedures.

-* UPDATE DUE TO THE COVID-19 PANDEMIC FOR PROSPECTIVE STUDENTS APPLYING FOR FALL 2021 ADMISSIONS OR LATER:
+* UPDATE DUE TO THE COVID-19 PANDEMIC FOR PROSPECTIVE STUDENTS APPLYING FOR FALL 2021 or FALL 2022 ADMISSIONS:

 - While the CSU OTD Program requires that students receive letter grades for prerequisite courses, we will accept P/F or S/U grades for courses taken Spring 2020 when the university offering such courses allowed these alternative grading options due to the COVID-19 pandemic.